transducer/zenroom-cljs-demo/blogpost.md

 yarn global add shadow-cljs --dev
 ```

-This also creates an entry in `package.json` for shadow-cljs as a dev dependency, which is necessary for development.
+This also creates a devDependencies entry in `package.json` for shadow-cljs, which is necessary for development.

 Then install the React dependencies Reagent will need later: